Dress Up

 This of course aid not happen.
 In fact, to my surprise people actually started to compliment my appearance.
 Who kmew that wearing what you love could be a fashion statement.
 I've never been one to care about trends, ana if the millenial and zoomer attire is any indication, the new trend is no trend.
 1 hope that this along with the rise of thrifting spells doom

-for the fast rashion industrye.
+for the fast rashion industry.

 to wear what I want to wear and not what I think someone else would